deep-spin/sparse-activations-cp/README.md

 To find the optimal RAPS parameters, run `scripts/optimal_raps_parameters.py` and to find optimal *opt-entmax* parameter run `scripts/optimal_entmax_params.py`.
 Alternatively, download optimal parameter files from [drive](https://drive.google.com/drive/folders/1aejfKdLl--kQo6nvLpqEJNWbs01S4d2G?usp=drive_link).

-The notebook `notebooks/all_methods_cp.ipynb` applies conformal prediction over five different splits of the data, as described in the paper.
+The notebook `notebooks/all_methods_cp.ipynb` applies conformal prediction over five different splits of the data, as described in the paper, and writes: set prediction arrays in folder `data/set_prediction` and a table with all coverage and average set size results (also available [here](https://drive.google.com/drive/folders/1aejfKdLl--kQo6nvLpqEJNWbs01S4d2G?usp=drive_link)).

 ## Reproducing paper results

  - Coverage and average set size analysis can be found in `notebooks/coverage_set_analysis.ipynb`
  - Adaptiveness and coverage by set size analysis can be found in `notebooks/set_size_coverage.ipynb`